olegsson/tilebeard/README.md

 # tilebeard

 Attempt at a minimal WMTS adapter for python 3.5+ async networking frameworks, for use with tiles pre-rendered with tools like [gdal2tiles.py](http://www.gdal.org/gdal2tiles.html), or as a proxy to an existing WMTS with optional local caching.
 Hosted here for convenience and potentially some feedback.
-This package is a work in progress an experiment at several things, proceed at own risk.
+This package is a work in progress and an experiment at several things, proceed at own risk.

 Largely inspired by [TileStache](https://github.com/TileStache/TileStache)